10km run fitness plan

 Warm up and cool down

-Remember to warm up for at least 5 minutes before every session by doing dynamic stretching and starting off at a slower pace.
+Remember to warm up for 5 minutes before every session by starting off at a slower pace or lighter intensity.
 To cool down after the session, do a range of static stretches (where you hold still at the point of mild discomfort for 10-30 seconds) for 5 minutes.
-Ideal stretches include quad stretches for the front of the thigh, hamstring stretches for the back of the thigh and calf muscles, and abductor stretches for the outer thigh and bottom.
+Ideal ones include quad stretches for the front of the thigh, hamstring stretches for the back of the thigh and calf muscles, and abductor stretches for the outer thigh and bottom.
 For the upper body include stretches for the chest, back, and arms.